muhos/SeqFROST/README.md

-       -h or --help          print this usage summary -n or --less          print less verbose messages -q or --quiet         be quiet (make steps still be saved in the log) -w or --wall          compile with '-Wall' flag -d or --debug         compile with debugging information -t or --assert        enable only code assertions -p or --pedantic      compile with '-pedantic' flag -l or --logging       enable logging (needed for verbosity level > 2) -s or --statistics    enable costly statistics (may impact runtime) -a or --all           enable all above flags except 'assert' --clean=<target>      remove old installation of <cpu | gpu | all> solvers --standard=<n>        compile with <11 | 14 | 17 > c++ standard --extra="flags"       pass extra "flags" to the compiler(s)
+       -h or --help          print this usage summary -n or --less          print less verbose messages -q or --quiet         be quiet (make steps still be saved in the log) -c or --clean         remove old installation
+	   -t or --assert        enable only code assertions -l or --logging       enable logging (needed for verbosity level > 2) -s or --statistics    enable costly statistics (may impact runtime) -a or --all           enable all above flags except 'assert' -w or --wall          compile with '-Wall' flag
+	   -f or --fast          compile with '-use_fast_math' flag -d or --debug         compile with debugging information -p or --pedantic      compile with '-pedantic' flag --standard=<n>        compile with <11 | 14 | 17> c++ standard --extra="flags"       pass extra "flags" to the compiler(s)